 Be sure to reserve about an hour either before or after your glass bottom shipwreck tour to explore this amazing maritime museum.

 This 9,000 square foot maritime center includes a shipwreck gallery, theater & archaeology lab.
-The center is free and quiet amazing so don't miss out!
+The center is free and quite amazing so don't miss out!

-The Besser Natural Area is located north of Alpena and features a great beach, a shallow shipwreck, hiking and exploring!
+The Besser Natural Area is located north of Alpena and features a great beach, a shallow shipwreck and hiking!
+You will find a ton of fun spots to explore!

-Rockport State Park Recreational Area is a hotbed for Devonian fossil hunting!
+Rockport State Park Recreational Area is a hotbed for Devonian fossils!
 See our Rockport State Park tips, guide, map and photos to inspire your fossil hunting adventures!

 Rockport State Park and Recreational Area is an absolutely fascinating place to hunt fossils, learn about bats, find a quarry and so much more!
 Read more here!